-House Bill No. [insert number] proposes amendments to the existing laws governing the issuance of alcoholic beverage permits in Louisiana.
-The bill introduces new provisions that require the commissioner of alcohol and tobacco to notify the state senator and state representative of the district where a permit is requested within five calendar days of receiving the application.
+House Bill No. [insert bill number] amends existing laws regarding the issuance of alcoholic beverage permits in Louisiana.
+The bill introduces a new provision that requires the commissioner of alcohol and tobacco to notify the state senator and state representative of the district where a permit is requested within five calendar days of receiving the application.
 Legislators are granted the authority to prevent the issuance of a permit by filing a sworn petition of opposition within thirty-five days of the application date.
 If such a petition is filed, the commissioner must withhold the state permit and inform the local authority to do the same.

-Additionally, the bill retains existing provisions that allow citizens to object to permit issuance by submitting a sworn affidavit of opposition within the same thirty-five-day timeframe.
-However, it clarifies that no petition of opposition will be acted upon unless it is sworn to by the petitioner and includes a commitment to appear at a hearing to substantiate the allegations made.
+Additionally, the bill retains the current process for citizens to oppose permit issuance by submitting a sworn affidavit within the same thirty-five-day timeframe.
+However, it specifies that no petition of opposition will be acted upon unless it includes an affidavit affirming the petitioner's intent to appear at a hearing to substantiate their claims.
 The act is officially titled the "Respecting Neighbors and Preserving Neighborhoods Act."

 Statutes affected: